-The development of the smart grid and the growing demand for alternative energy solutions, such as wind and solar, represent tremendous opportunities for the battery industry.
+The development of the smart grid, as well as the growing demand for alternative energy solutions such as wind and solar, represent tremendous opportunities for the battery industry.
+Lithium ion batteries can act as ancillary power units to provide frequency regulation services and help smooth the grid during fluctuations in demand.
+They can also be used to store electricity during off-peak hours, making it available during peak hours.